Accidents from Heavy Lifting at Work — Claim Compensation for Manual Handling Injuries

 Even in areas such as our arms and hands, any force concentrated on small areas of the body poses a risk of bodily damage.
 Toes and feet can also be in the firing line when dropping heavy objects, which is one of the reasons PPE, like steel toe-capped boots, is so important.

-Such injuries are not usually life-threatening but can severely impair the lives of people.
-And at Friends Legal we seek to rectify such issues where your employer is known to have caused life-changing problems in pursuit of productivity goals.
+Such injuries are not usually life-threatening, but can severely impair the lives of people.
+We seek to rectify such issues where your employer is known to have caused life-changing problems in pursuit of productivity goals.

 Quite often we look to trades that require moving objects from one place to a new one for the purpose of building, delivering or disposal.
 As such, construction — notably for large objects in a dangerous environment, transportation and storage usually where warehouses are concerned, and waste management are where minds go to.
 However, there is a tendency to overlook agriculture, forestry and fishing, as well as human health and social work — both require manual handling in different forms, the latter in people themselves.